mattermost/mattermost-push-proxy/README.md

 ### Requirements

-1. A linux Ubuntu 14.04 server with at least 1GB of memory
+1. A linux Ubuntu 14.04 server with at least 1GB of memory (or CentOs 7.x)
 2. Either compile the Mattermost iOS app and submit it to the Apple App Store, or host it in your own Enterprise App Store
 3. Private and public keys obtained from the Apple Developer Program
 4. An Android API key generated from Google Cloud Messaging